medilies/go-locate-em/readme.md

 SRID stands for Spatial Reference Identifier.
 It is a unique identifier that specifies the coordinate reference system (CRS) and projection information for a spatial data set.

-In GIS (Geographic Information Systems), spatial data is represented as coordinates, which are often referenced to a particular CRS.
+In GIS, spatial data is represented as coordinates, which are often referenced to a particular CRS.
 The CRS defines how the coordinates are mapped to a specific location on the Earth's surface.

 Different geographic locations use different CRSs, and SRID provides a standardized way to identify and reference a particular CRS.
-For example, the SRID 4326 is commonly used to represent data in the WGS84 CRS, which is used by the Global Positioning System (GPS).
+For example, the SRID 4326 is commonly used to represent data in the WGS84 CRS, which is used by the GPS.

 By using SRIDs, spatial data can be accurately located and projected onto a map or other geographic representation, even if the data was collected in a different geographic location or using a different coordinate system.